grafana/grafana-amazonprometheus-datasource/src/README.md

-# Prometheus Amazon Data Source
+# Amazon Managed Service for Prometheus Data Source

 Amazon Managed Service for Prometheus is a Prometheus-compatible service that monitors and provides alerts on containerized applications and infrastructure at scale.